-- It should be noted that TP has deliberately taken quotes out of context (i.e. Christophe Gans "wanting to fuck american bimbos" which was actually Roger Avary doing a mock impression of him).
+- It should be noted that Twin Perfect has also deliberately taken quotes out of context (i.e. Christophe Gans "wanting to fuck american bimbos" which was actually Roger Avary doing a mock impression of him).

 - Both of the films get this, the first one over whether or not it's a good enough adaptation of the first game, and the second one over whether being closer to the games excuses all the continuity problems with the first and other script issues.